PARIKAKUGOD1/Python-assignment-3/README.md

 This is a Tutedude python assignment repository

 # factorial.py
-Like in the name this python program tells the factorial of a number by using recursion
+Like in the name this python program uses the function to calculate the factorial from the given value by the user it calculates it by using recursion